kdv123/TextPredictorPython/README.md

 # WordPredictor
 This class can make word and chracter level predictions based on an N-gram language mode.
-Language modeling is done using the [KenLM library](https://kheafield.com/code/kenlm/).
+Language model queries are performed using the [KenLM library](https://kheafield.com/code/kenlm/).

 ## System requirements
 1. pip
 2. Python 2.7
-3. kenlm
+3. KenLM

 ## Installation
 Use the package manager pip to install KenLM.
 We have made a branch of the original [KenLM repo](https://github.com/kpu/kenlm).
 The only change is to change several scripts to compile KenLM with support for up to 12-gram language models.
 This is required by the example character language model provided here.